 Rev. Liz Muñoz

-is an Associate Priest at Saint James Cathedral in Chicago.
+is Vicor at the Episcopal Church, Nuestra Señora de las Américas in Logan Square, Chicago.
 She previously served as rector of Trinity Episcopal Church in Hollywood and Associate Rector at St. Stephen’s Episcopal Church in Hollywood.
 She also collaborated with other priests and lay leaders working in Latino ministry to form the Hispanic Leadership Institute in Los Angeles.
 Rev. Muñoz was ordained to the priesthood in 2005.
 She received her MDiv from the Seminary of the Southwest in Austin, TX after having left 18 years in the teaching profession.
 She received her B.A. in English Literature from Princeton University and later completed coursework for teaching credentials in Bilingual General and Special Education.
 Rev. Muñoz was born in Los Angeles and grew up in the working class Latino neighborhood of Boyle Heights in East L.A.

 Robert G. Reiter, Jr.